Hoshaiah/demo-commit/cs-facts.md

 - **2025-11-06:** Binary search runs in O(log n) time but requires the input to be sorted first.
 - **2025-11-06:** Binary search runs in O(log n) time but requires the input to be sorted first.
 - **2025-11-06:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.
+- **2025-11-06:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.